stavroulapap/dockerDBService/README.md

 We will set up an Nginx container to host our PHP application with the following steps:

-1. Create a directory for your project and navigate to it:
+1. Create a directory for our project and navigate to it:
 ```bash
 ~$ mkdir docker-project
 ~$ cd docker-project